 For TCS Performers, Staff, Contractors, and Volunteers:

-- Proof of full vaccination against COVID-19 is required upon entry for rehearsals and concerts.
-Masks will also be required to the extent practicable (i.e. brass and woodwind players may remove masks while playing, but must remain masked otherwise).
+- Masking: Masks are required to be worn to the extent practicable (i.e. brass and woodwind players may remove masks while playing, but must remain masked at all times otherwise).
+Conductors and soloists may elect to rehearse and perform unmasked.

-- TCS COVID-19 mitigation policies and protocols may exceed those in place at particular performance venues.
-In such cases, TCS policy will prevail.
+- In some instances the particular performance venue's COVID-19 mitigation policies and protocols may exceed those of TCS.
+In such cases, venue policy will prevail.
+In cases where TCS's COVID-19 mitigation policies and protocols exceed those in place at a particular performance venue, TCS policy will prevail.

 - We continue to monitor federal, state, and city guidelines for health and safety and may adjust our policies and protocols accordingly, and with little or no notice.
 The safety of our audience, musicians, staff, and volunteers is our top priority.